andreban/flyby-results-explorer/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on refining the user interface for the new **Smart Filters** feature.
+The current focus is on ensuring the new **Smart Filters** feature is working correctly and is well-integrated with the existing filter system.

 ## Recent Changes

-- **Smart Filters UI:**
-    - Created the initial UI for the Smart Filters feature.
-    - Removed the "BETA" and "Powered by ChatGPT" text from the UI, as requested.
-    - Adjusted the styling and layout of the Smart Filters component to better align with the rest of the filter area.
-- **Price Filter Refinement:**
+- **Price Range Slider Fix:**
-    - Reverted the price filter to its original design with labels, as requested, while keeping the dual-handle slider functionality.
-    - Fixed an issue where the `Slider` component was only rendering one handle.
+    - Fixed an issue where the price range slider was not being updated when the filters were changed by the Smart Filters feature.
+    - Lifted the `tempPriceRange` state up to the `Index` page to allow it to be controlled by both the `FilterSidebar` and `SmartFilters` components.
+- **Smart Filters Logic:**
+    - Created a new `getFilterConfigFromQuery` function that returns a mock filter configuration.
+    - Integrated this function into the `SmartFilters` component.
 - **TypeScript and ESLint Fixes:**
-    - Resolved a series of TypeScript errors related to module resolution by updating the `tsconfig.app.json` file and ensuring `React` was explicitly imported.
+    - Resolved a series of TypeScript errors and ESLint warnings that arose during the implementation of the new features.
-    - Fixed an ESLint error related to the use of the `any` type in a function signature.

 ## Next Steps

+- **API Integration:** Replace the mock implementation of `getFilterConfigFromQuery` with a real API call to a natural language processing service.
 - **UI/UX Refinements:** Continue to refine the UI and UX of the Smart Filters feature and the rest of the application.
-- **Code Quality:** Review the codebase for any potential improvements in terms of readability, maintainability, and performance.
-- **Testing:** Begin to add unit and component tests to ensure the application is robust and reliable.
+- **Testing:** Add tests for the new Smart Filters functionality.